Ahmad-Padarwala/Ahmad-Padarwala/README.md

 ### About Me

-I am a **Full Stack Developer** currently working at **Valudas Tech Park**.
+I am a **MERN Stack Developer** currently working at **Valudas Tech Park**.
 With a passion for coding and a knack for creating dynamic web and mobile applications, I thrive on turning ideas into reality.

 ---